Mei Foo station: Station layout

-Both Tsuen Wan line platforms share the same island platform.
-Unlike at Nam Cheong station (where there is one cross-platform interchange between the and the Tuen Ma line), the and platforms are relatively far apart.
+Both Tsuen Wan Line platforms share the same island platform.
+Unlike at Nam Cheong station (where there is one cross-platform interchange between the and the Tuen Ma Line), the and platforms are relatively far apart.
 The concourses for these platforms are a five to ten-minute walk along a connecting passageway.

-Although the Tuen Ma line platform is constructed at ground level, like Nam Cheong station, the station and surrounding track is sealed to avoid disturbance to the colocated park.
+Although the Tuen Ma Line platform is constructed at ground level, the station and surrounding track is covered to avoid disturbance to the nearby park.